ab22593k/shelf/README.md

 # Remove a dotfile from tracking
 shlf rm .bashrc

-# Create symlinks for all tracked dotfiles
+# Create copies for all tracked dotfiles
-shlf link
+shlf cp

 # Interactive selection of dotfiles to track
 shlf suggest